Emily Lauchlan

 R v H (Aylesbury Crown Court, 2021) – The defendant was unanimously acquitted when accused by an ex-partner of rape where a recent complaint was made the following day by the complainant to a Counsellor and five friends soon thereafter.

 R v B (Youth Court, 2020) – Emily was made the assigned advocate for a youth accused of seven sexual offences.
-The case involved a positive identification from one victim and a legal argument on complex caselaw resolving cross admissibility.
+The case involved a positive identification from one victim and legal argument on complex caselaw resolving cross admissibility.

 R v L (Kingston Crown Court, 2023) – Emily represented a 20 year old female diagnosed with Autism Spectrum Disorder who was acquitted of Wounding with intent where the victim had suffered five stab wounds and a punctured lung.